Trauma is universal. It not only affects you in a wide range of ways, but the others around you. But what exactly is it?

 We may stuff them as terrible things that has only ever happened to us because of the uniqueness of pain they bring about.

-We don’t treat trauma as collective human experiences because we feel shame, fear, or disempowered by the fact that something bad has happened to us.
+We don’t treat trauma as collective human experiences because we feel shame, fear, and internalize the fact that something awful happened to us.

 We may even believe that as time passes that we are no longer being affected by the traumatic event.